Skip to content

 Another added benefit of polyethylene foam is that it has strong rigidity.
 When an athlete steps on the mat, the mat will spring back to its original shape almost instantly.
 This allows for great shock absorption for athletes who land on the mat.

 Because of the manufacturing process, XPE foam has a soft outer shell which is resistant to moisture.
 XPE mats have low moisture permeability.
-This means that XPE mats posses antimicrobial qualities which make them extremely useful to use in athletic training, where sweat may come into contact with the mat.
+This means that XPE mats possess antimicrobial qualities which make them extremely useful to use in athletic training, where sweat may come into contact with the mat.

 What Are EVA Mats?